vexing-shusher/rs-folder-sort/README.md

 - any files with extensions not listed above will go to their respective EXT folders, i.e. .pdf files will be stored in a PDF folder.

 Treat your OCD :) And be careful with moving around system files: atm the script only ignores .ini files on Windows.

+# Usage
+Enter your FULL directory path when prompted, for example:

+`C:\Users\YourUserName\Desktop\'

+If you forget the last slash or use the wrong type of slash (i.e. `/` for Windows or `\` for *NIX systems), the script should correct that for you.